deltaforce1996/catcar_wash_service_app/catcar_wash_service_serve/src/apis/users/README.md

   - `inactive`: Number of devices with DISABLED status
 - **Search Functionality**: Supports both general search and specific field filtering
 - **Pagination**: Built-in pagination with configurable page size
+- **Role-based Access Control**:
+  - Users can only update their own profile
+  - Admins can update any user's profile
+  - Proper permission validation using JWT tokens

 ## Database Schema